-Section 14: The Diocesan Athletic Director, or the Board of Directors and the Board of Control shall have the authority to set aside the effect of any eligibility rules upon an individual student when in their opinion the rule fails to accomplish the purpose for which it is intended, or when the rule works an undue hardship on the student.
+Section 15: The Diocesan Athletic Director, or the Board of Directors and the Board of Control shall have the authority to set aside the effect of any eligibility rules upon an individual student when in their opinion the rule fails to accomplish the purpose for which it is intended, or when the rule works an undue hardship on the student.

-Requests for a review of the student's status should be made in writing to the Board of Directors.
+Requests for a review of the student's status should be made in writing, reviewed Principal, approved by the Pastor, and submitted to the PAA Board of Directors.
 It is recommended that hardship application letters filed with the Board of Directors list the eligibility rule for which the institution is requesting an exception and the reasons for the request.